Change the World: Asia, South America and Europe

 When a single maxi version of the single was released in early 1997, it peaked at number seven on the Japanese albums chart, compiled by Oricon.
 In 2015, the song reached Billboard magazine's Japan Hot 100, where the song peaked at number 48.

 The single's release as "Change the World" was well received by British radio stations, where the song peaked at number six on the Official Charts Company's airplay compilation in 1996.
 The hit single had two chart runs in the United Kingdom, the first saw the single peak at number 18 and stay for five weeks on the British charts from July 20, 1996, to August 17, 1996.
 From September 21, 1996, to October 5, 1996, "Change the World" had a second chart run of three weeks on low positions (89,100 and 98), charting a total of eight weeks in the United Kingdom.
 In Scotland, the single peaked at number 20 on the Official Charts Company's separate single chart for the country.

 Although "Change the World" reached the Top 40 in every European country it charted in, the Clapton single was only a medium success.
 In Austria, the single peaked at number ten on the Ö3 Austria Top 40 chart.
 In Flanders, the single reached number nine on the Ultratop Tipparade, and position 27 on the Ultratop single sales chart in Wallonia, where it was the 90th best-selling single release of the year.
 On the French Singles chart, "Change the World" peaked at number seven and was certified with a Gold Disc by the Syndicat National de l'Édition Phonographique (SNEP) for sales figures above the 250,000 mark.
-In Germany, the single reached number 30 on the Media Control charts and reached number 97 on the German year-end charts in 1996.
+In Germany, the single reached number 30 on the Media Control chart.
 In the Netherlands, "Change the World" placed itself on both the Dutch Top 40, peaking at number 39, and the Single Top 100 chart, where it reached position 24.
-In Norway, the release peaked at number 15 on the VG-lista.
-In Sweden, the single reached number 22 on the Sverigetopplistan chart.
+In Norway, the release peaked at number 15 on the VG-lista chart.
+In Sweden, the single reached number 22 on the Topplistan chart.
 In Switzerland, "Change the World" reached position number 21 on the country's Schweizer Hitparade.